samuraraujo/SERIMI-RDF-Interlinking/README.md

 ### Output

-Serimi outputs the interlinks in external file.
-It accept two output format (text or nt).
-You configure the output format using -f parameter.
+Serimi outputs the interlinks in an external file (output.txt is the default).
+It accept two output formats (text or nt).
+You can configure the output format using -f parameter.

 ## Issues